 Ta’s perspective...
 Many of my friends from around the world have told me they are feeling isolated and stressed while working from home during this pandemic.
 I have felt the same way — and according to this article almost half of remote workers globally are feeling similarly.
 During these challenging times, I have found connection in many online experiences.
-The biggest inspiration for the creation of Smith Assembly’s online team building workshop was facilitating human connection and bringing together diverse voices through online events.
+The biggest inspiration for the creation of Smith Assembly’s online inclusion training workshop was facilitating human connection and bringing together diverse voices through online events.
 As social beings, we will continue to come up with creative approaches to socializing, and in 2021 many of us have the privilege of leveraging technology for this.
 One key learning for me, when approaching virtual experiences, has been making sure I don’t expect from them an equivalent to their in-person experience.
 The virtual world offers different possibilities and therefore results when compared to the physical world, and because of this, also distinct challenges and opportunities.
 Let’s take advantage of these differences to continue to tackle loneliness and mental health during this global pandemic with innovative products and programs!